Could the Rise of Vacuum Gas Oil (VGO) Signal the Fall of Oil?

 Upgrading VGO into other fuels makes it extremely valuable by allowing flexibility in the fuel constituents produced – longer or shorter chain hydrocarbons.
 However, despite its efficiencies, the environmental impacts are a cause for concern.

-What Is Vacuum Gas Oil And How Units Are Refined?
+How is Vacuum Gas Oil Made And How Units are Refined?

 To first understand the role of VGOs, we need to look into the initial oil refining process down to the crude.